bytescale/bytescale-upload-widget/README.md

 #### Videos

-To transcode the uploaded video `/example.mov` to MP4/H.264 in HD, use the following params:
+To transcode the uploaded video `/example.mov` to MP4/H.264 in HD, use the following:

 ```javascript
 // Returns: "https://upcdn.io/1234abc/video/example.mov?f=mp4-h264&h=1080"